 "Having those who work for the city then participate in citizen panels intended to be independent is the much maligned 'revolving door,' which is illegal in many places,'" the letter states.

-The letter signers also protested the inclusion of Steve Levy, an economist who consults for the Association of Bay Area Governments (ABAG), who is also a founding member of Palo Alto Forward, and blogs on Palo Alto Online.
-The letter cites his involvement with ABAG and claims that his blogs on planning issues pose "a direct conflict of interest and also is likely to violate the Brown Act."
+The letter signers also protested the inclusion of Steve Levy, an economist who consults for the Association of Bay Area Governments (ABAG), is a founding member of Palo Alto Forward and blogs on Palo Alto Online.
+The letter cites his involvement with ABAG and claims that his blogging on planning issues poses "a direct conflict of interest and also is likely to violate the Brown Act."

-The letter concludes by calling for more "balance of people from north and south Palo Alto" on the committee, as well as "more representation from community groups other than Palo Alto Forward."
+The letter from residents also raises broader points about balance on the new committee.
+It concludes by calling for a "balance of people from north and south Palo Alto" on the committee, as well as "more representation from community groups other than Palo Alto Forward."